lois4801/Sql_database_trial/schema to sql for querying .md

 ## CREATING DATABASE

-(&#x1F4D9;): Created the star schema for the DNS students class
+&#x1F4D9; Created the star schema for the DNS students class
 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/db855d7f-b166-4c51-8b55-1ea98a9d9621)

-(&#x1F4D9;): Then I will now export it to mysql server workbench to populate the data.
+&#x1F4D9; Then I will now export it to mysql server workbench to populate the data.

 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/e91ef46f-70a8-45cd-8733-baa057266a7f)

-Upon opening the file.I have to connect it to the local instance.
+&#x1F4D9; Upon opening the file.I have to connect it to the local instance.

 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/3a745592-c6bb-4695-b545-31171fc0942f)

-Press ok and it should appear like this.
+&#x1F4D9; Press ok and it should appear like this.

 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/8d3a6222-91f7-404c-8ef0-31e2a1cc3cb3)

-After connecting.
+&#x1F4D9; After connecting.
 I find it interesting that I have to still create a database folder inside mysql workbench.
 Thus, thats what I did.
 I have create a database title DNS_students, press the thunder button, then refresh the side menu and see if the database folder is now in there.

 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/cdea80f0-f653-4e40-a2d5-034447961871)

--To create the database tables that you have created from the schema.
+&#x1F4D9; To create the database tables that you have created from the schema.
 Always direct it to the database folder that you have created.
 In my case type USE DNS_Students;

 ![image](https://github.com/lois4801/Sql_database_trial/assets/96842662/d9233694-a3d7-4f47-b8b1-5fd9219ea68b)